ivandamian1/Project-1/README.md

 We believe this information will be instrumental in helping users evaluate their sleep patterns and identify correlations between these patterns and external factors contributing to insufficient sleep.
 Our long-term goal is to expand our App to include an interactive website that will enable users to track their sleep hours over time (longitudinally).
 Users will be able to utilize this data to help them identify correlations that might affect their ability to get sufficient sleep, such as career changes, health and/or financial concerns, more subtle correlations like light and noise pollution.

-SO THAT we can showcase our thoughts and experiences.
+SO THAT users can see their average sleep time to see if they're getting enough sleep each night.